codatio/codat-docs/docs/using-the-api/additional-data.md

 ## Tips and pitfalls

-- Supplemental data is currently available only at record level and cannot be used to interact with line-level properties.
+- Supplemental data is currently available only at the record level and cannot be used to interact with line-level properties.

 - Data within the supplemental data object is not validated, manipulated, standardized, or transformed by Codat.